zhangkkevin/billboard-ai-fractal-comparison/docs/TROUBLESHOOTING.md

 1. **Use External Hosting**: Host audio files on a dedicated audio hosting service
 2. **Use Audio Streaming**: Consider using a streaming service API
-3. **Reduce Dependencies**: Focus on YouTube videos for Billboard songs and smaller audio files for AI-generated content
+3. **Reduce Dependencies**: Focus on Spotify embeds for Billboard songs and smaller audio files for AI-generated content